Much of Carolinas awash after Hurricane Florence moves in

 “Afterwards, I’m going to drink a bottle of whiskey and take a two-day nap, but right now I’m walking the neighborhood and making sure my neighbors are fine, because nobody can get in here.”

 More than 485,000 homes and businesses were without power in North and South Carolina early on Friday, utility officials said.
-Utility companies said millions were expected to lose power and that restoring it could take weeks.
+Utility companies said millions were expected to lose power and restoration could take weeks.

 Florence had been a Category 3 hurricane with 120 mph winds on Thursday but dropped to Category 1 before coming ashore.
-But forecasters said its extreme size meant it could batter the U.S. East Coast with hurricane-force winds for nearly a full day.

 It is expected to move across parts of southeastern North Carolina and eastern South Carolina on Friday and Saturday, then head north over the western Carolinas and central Appalachian Mountains early next week, the NHC said.
 Significant weakening is expected over the weekend.

 About 10 million people could be affected by the storm and more than 1 million were ordered to evacuate the coasts of the Carolinas and Virginia.

-Almost 20,000 people had taken refuge in 157 emergency shelters, Cooper said.
+Some 20,000 people had taken refuge in 157 emergency shelters, Cooper said.

-Maysie Baumgardner, 7, sheltered at the Hotel Ballast in downtown Wilmington with her family as the hurricane filled the streets with floodwaters.
+Maysie Baumgardner, 7, and her family sheltered at the Hotel Ballast in downtown Wilmington as the hurricane filled the streets with floodwaters.

 “It looks heavy outside,” she said.
 “I’m a little bit scared right now, but I have my iPad and I’m watching Netflix.”